Lübeck: Food and drink

 Lübeck is famous for its marzipan industry.
-According to local legend, marzipan was first made in Lübeck, possibly in response either to a military siege of the city or a famine year.
+According to local legend, marzipan was first made in Lübeck, possibly in response to either a military siege of the city or a famine year.
 The story, perhaps apocryphal, is that the city ran out of all food except stored almonds and sugar, which were used to make loaves of marzipan "bread".
-Others believe that marzipan was actually invented in Persia a few hundred years before Lübeck claims to have invented it.
-The best known producer is Niederegger, which tourists often visit while in Lübeck, especially at Christmas time.
+Others believe that marzipan was actually invented in Persia a few hundred years before it was supposedly invented in Lübeck.
+The best-known producer is Niederegger, which tourists often visit while in Lübeck, especially at Christmas time.

 The Lübeck wine trade dates back to Hanseatic times.
-One Lübeck specialty is Rotspon, wine made from grapes processed and fermented in France and transported in wooden barrels to Lübeck, where it is stored, aged and bottled.
+One Lübeck specialty is Rotspon, a wine made from grapes processed and fermented in France and transported in wooden barrels to Lübeck, where it is stored, aged and bottled.

-Like other coastal North German communities, Fischbrötchen and Brathering are popular takeaway foods, given the abundance of fish varieties.
+As in other coastal North German communities, Fischbrötchen and Brathering are popular takeaway foods, given the abundance of fish varieties.

 Sports

 Lübeck is home to 3.
-Liga side VfB Lübeck who play at the 17,849 capacity Stadion an der Lohmühle.
-In addition to the football department the sports club has departments for badminton, women's gymnastics, handball, and table tennis.
+Liga side VfB Lübeck, who play at the 17,849-capacity Stadion an der Lohmühle.
+In addition to the football department, the sports club has departments for badminton, women's gymnastics, handball, and table tennis.